Gabrielvd616/ITCS6150FinalProject/README.md

-# Virtual Autonomous Vehicle Navigation System in Rust
+# Autonomous Vehicle Navigation System

 This repository contains a comprehensive autonomous vehicle navigation system implemented in Rust using the Bevy game engine and Rapier physics.
 The system features two control approaches: Neural Network + Genetic Algorithm (NN+GA) for learning to navigate through evolutionary improvements, and A* Pathfinding for obstacle-aware grid-based navigation.